holywen/EC-Dockerfiles/README.md

   docker-composer up
 ```

-you'll need to add the agent resource to the Flow Server using hostname "agent1".
+you'll need to add the agent resource to the Flow Server using hostname "agent".

 ###Build a ElectricFlow Server image
 You'll need to first copy latest ElectricFlow installer into the commanderServer folder, then: